gherardovarando/electrongui/README.md

 ##### Using ExtensionsManager from the GUI

 ExtensionsManager is a GuiExtension and provide also GUI element to operate on extensions.
-To use it from the GUI it is necessary to activate it.
+It is possoble to load a local extension or to download and install an extension from **npm** To use it from the GUI it is necessary to activate it.

 ```